D-Skr/wlabs/README.md

 7. Start your server up and check its functionality using the given HTML file

 ### 016 Back End 2 : Realty App

+- Application should be able to add a new house, including an address, a price, and an image url.
+It should be able to show all the houses in the database, as well as edit the prices (+- $10,000).
+It should also be able to delete houses from the database.